-The requirement for entry into service on board as well as diver training is fitness class A.Those in training for tasks on deck and those applying to naval training on the Naval Reserve Officer Course must have normal colour vision and vision must be at least 1.0 in the better and 0.5 in the lesser eye without eyeglasses.
+The requirement for entry into service on board as well as diver training is fitness class A. Those in training for tasks on deck and those applying to naval training on the Naval Reserve Officer Course must have normal colour vision and vision must be at least 1.0 in the better and 0.5 in the lesser eye without eyeglasses.
 Radio communications men, machine engineers and ship's cooks are required to have at least 0.2/0.2 vision without eyeglasses and 0.8/0.2 with eyeglasses.
 Those chosen for service aboard cannot be prone to sea sickness, severe lactose intolerance or coeliac disease.
-The
+The Navy's health regulations have been published in the

-Navy's health regulations are published in the Defence Forces' current health examination guidelines Tervey-starkastusohje (TTO 2012, puolustusvoimat.fi or google: "Terveystarkasusohje", pp 39-41).
+Defence Forces' current health examination guidelines (Terveystarkastusohje, TTO 2012 (in Finnish) puolustusvoimat.fi or google: "Terveystarkastusohje", pp 39-41).

 The conscript training provided by the Coastal Brigade in Upinniemi or Turku is followed by a branch training phase in Pansio (Turku).
-During the first three weeks the training focuses on general training for navy sailors.
+The first three weeks of the training focus on general training for navy sailors.
 After this, the training continues aboard vessels in Pansio and Upinniemi.